tldr-pages/tldr/pages/linux/macchanger.md

 `macchanger --mac {{XX:XX:XX:XX:XX:XX}} {{interface}}`

-- Print identification (first 3 pairs of MAC) of all known vendors:
+- Print the identifications (the first three bytes of a MAC address) of all known vendors:

 `macchanger --list`